aharren/ios-energy-widget/README.md

 # iOS Energy Widget

-A [Scriptable.app](https://scriptable.app)-based iOS widget which visualizes the energy production and energy consumption of your house from the last 24 hours.
+A [Scriptable.app](https://scriptable.app)-based iOS widget which visualizes the energy production and energy consumption of your house from the last 24 hours, including forecast data.

-Data is read from a Grafana server with an InfluxDB time-series database as data store.
+Data is read from a Grafana server with an InfluxDB time-series database as data store, or from a regulary updated, server-hosted file.

 ## Example